What are file servers?

 File server vs Cloud server

-So, now that you know more about file servers than you did before, why not give them a go?
+Now that you understand how file servers work, you can decide whether they’re the right fit for your needs.
 If it doesn’t sound like a good option for you, we have a number of different server options available.
 From cloud servers to virtual private servers, you can have your pick.